Why you must stop trying to do everything on your website on your own

 Spread that out, get people to help you even before you can afford it.
 I know that it is scary, but it is an investment.

-And last, I want you to have a mentor.
-I hope if you’re listening to this podcast that you see me as a type of mentor.
+I hope if you’re reading this post that you see me as a type of mentor.
 If you do not yet have the money to spend thousands of dollars on coaching, that’s okay.
 Start with books, start with podcasts, but I suggest that as soon as you possibly can take some courses, hire a coach.

 Why?
 Because if you don’t, your business will grow much slower.
 There is a huge opportunity cost to not having a mentor.
 Oftentimes we are afraid of investing in our businesses, but how silly would it have been if my husband had thought he could go to law school without paying any money?